Borna Ćorić: 2017: First ATP title

 Ćorić started his 2017 season at the Chennai Open.
 Seeded sixth, he lost in the first round to South Korean qualifier Chung Hyeon.
 Ranked No. 59 at the Australian Open, he was defeated in the first round by Alexandr Dolgopolov in four sets.

 In February, Ćorić competed at the Open Sud de France.
 He fell in the first round to Aljaž Bedene.
 At the Rotterdam Open, he was eliminated in the second round by top seed and world No. 7, Marin Čilić.
 In Delray Beach, he was beaten in the second round by top seed and world No. 4, Milos Raonic.
 At the Mexican Open in Acapulco, he lost in the second round to third seed and world No. 8, Marin Čilić.
 During the week of March 6, he played at the Indian Wells Masters.
 He was defeated in the first round by qualifier Henri Laaksonen.
 Seeded fifth at the Irving Classic, he lost his second-round match to Dustin Brown.
 In Miami, he upset sixth seed and world No. 8, Dominic Thiem, in the second round.
 He fell in the third round to Adrian Mannarino.

 Ćorić started his clay-court season at the Grand Prix Hassan II in Marrakesh, Morocco.
 As last year's finalist, he won his first ATP title beating third seed, Philipp Kohlschreiber, in the final in three sets.
 He stormed back from a break down in both the second and third sets, and he also had to save a total of five championship points.
 At the Monte-Carlo Masters, he lost in the first round to Jérémy Chardy.
 At the first edition of the Hungarian Open, he was defeated in the first round by Jiří Veselý.
 Seeded seventh in Istanbul, he was ousted from the tournament in the first round by Dušan Lajović.

 At the Madrid Open, he lost in the final round of qualifying to Mikhail Kukushkin.
 However, due to the withdrawal of Richard Gasquet, he earned a lucky loser spot in the main draw.
-On May 12, he stunned world No. 1, Andy Murray, in the third round.
+He defeated Mischa Zverev and qualifier Pierre-Hugues Herbert to reach the third round.
+On May 12, he stunned world No. 1, Andy Murray to reach his first Masters quarterfinal on clay.
 This was his first victory over a world No. 1 player.
 He ended up losing in the quarterfinals to eighth seed, world No. 9, and eventual finalist, Dominic Thiem.
 Seeded seventh at the first edition of the Lyon Open, he was beaten in the first round by Nikoloz Basilashvili.
-Ranked 40 at the French Open, he lost in the second round to 25th seed and world No. 26, Steve Johnson, in four sets.
+Ranked No. 40 at the French Open, he lost in the second round to 25th seed and world No. 26, Steve Johnson, in four sets.